Tag

 The tradeoff is that you are choosing focus over breadth.
 If your main dream is the full Tokyo, Kyoto, Osaka sweep, this route may feel too narrow for a first visit.
 It also gives you less big-city contrast if that is something you actively want.

 If this lane sounds right, Kanazawa is the easier choice if you want a small city with strong food and culture plus a bit more urban comfort.
 Takayama is better if you want a more compact mountain-town base and a trip that leans further away from the major-city feel.
+If you are comparing them as one route, my Kanazawa, Takayama, and Shirakawa-go itinerary explains how to connect the area.

 The Slower Regional Trip